mastrojs/mastrojs.github.io/data/guide/server-side-components.md

 There are a few things going on here:

 1. The first line imports the `html` variable from the `mastro` package.
-2. The next part assigns a new function to the variable `Hello` and exports it.
-You need to `export` variables, if you want to use them in other files.
+2. The third line exports a variable with the name `Header`.
+You need to `export` variables, if you want to import and use them in other files.
 3. A component in Mastro is just a function.
 However, its name is capitalized by convention (`Header` is the name of your component above).
 4. The functions returns a string (everything between the two backticks).
-But not just any string.
-We're using the `html` tagged template (that we imported on the first line) to escape things properly.
+But not just any string: we're using the `html` tagged template (that we imported on the first line) to escape things properly.

 Analogous to `Header.js`, create a second file: